CCThompson82/MLE_capstone/Capstone_report.md

 2. the first principle component from a PCA transformed subset of 20 gene activation values

-The coefficients for these features were 0.58 and 0.52, respectively, indicating they contribute roughly evenly to class prediction.
-The regularization parameter was set to 1e4.
+The coefficients for these features were 0.58 and 0.52, respectively, indicating they contribute roughly evenly to dependent variable prediction.
+The optimal regularization parameter was regularly determined to exceed 1000, indicating stringent penalties for misclassification were detrimental to model performance in the log loss metric; this observation is consistent with working in a noisy data environment.

 ### Performance

+This project's strategy was to leave out 20% of the original dataset to use as a true validation of the models' generalization capability.
+Due to the small sample size of the dataset, ecsacerbated by missing data labels, this resulted in marginal amount of run to run variation, dependent on which samples were partitioned into the training versus test set.
+The code was run across several different random state seeds and the model performance on the log loss metric ranged from 0.43-0.55 to

 Due to the small sample size of the original data set (just 446 samples), the test set validation scores exhibit some variation from run to run, apparently